 In addition to a syringe, you will need:

 Prepare Your Injection Site

-- Wash your hands with soap and running water for at least 1 minute.
-Wash the backs, palms, fingers, and between your fingers thoroughly.
-Dry with a clean paper towel.
-Cleaning your hands will help prevent infection.
+- To help prevent infection, wash your hands with soap and running water for at least 1 minute.
+Thoroughly wash between your fingers and the backs, palms, and fingers of both hands.

 - Clean your skin at the injection site with an alcohol pad.
 Start at the point you plan to inject and wipe in a circular motion away from the starting point.